Liquid Nitrogen Plumbing

 Drawing from U.S. Patent number 872,795 for the Thermos brand insulating flask.

 Dewars of liquid nitrogen can solve problems associated with running telecommunication cables in moist environments.
-In other words, LN2 can keep your wires (and fibres, and fibre repeaters) dry.
+In other words, LN2 can keep your wires (and fibers, and fiber repeaters) dry.

 New York's Financial District is at the very southern tip of the island of Manhattan, in the narrow twisting streets of old Nieuw-Amsterdam.
 There are huge numbers of telecommunications lines running through a small area just a few meters above the water line, where the East River and the Hudson River join in New York Harbor.